juhameskanen/abstract/README.md

 ## Current Status

-**Under heavy construction** — Many chapters and simulations are in draft or intermediate form.
+**Under construction** — Many chapters and simulations are in draft or intermediate form.
 Content evolves regularly as the work progresses.

 [![Build and Upload PDFs](https://github.com/juhameskanen/abstract/actions/workflows/build-pdf.yml/badge.svg)](https://github.com/juhameskanen/abstract/actions/workflows/build-pdf.yml) – Builds and uploads the latest PDF versions of the papers